-Introduced to menus in December 2017, 'Meals Under' bundles bring together a main menu item, a drink and a side for breakfast, lunch or dinner to produce a meal for either 400 calories or 600 calories.
+Introduced to menus in December 2017, 'Meals Under' bundles bring together a main menu item, a drink and a side for breakfast, lunch or dinner to produce a meal for either 400kcal or 600kcal.
 All the bundles achieve an amber or green on the Food Standards Agency traffic light system for fat, saturated fat, salt and sugar.